 Specifying a custom value causes DBMaker will wait for the object until the specified waiting time expires.
 Once expired, a lock time-out error is returned, or until a lock is acquired on the object before the lock time-out expires.
 A value of -1 disables the lock time-out.
-This will cause DBMaker to wait indefinitely until the lock is released valid range: -1through 65535
+This will cause DBMaker to wait indefinitely until the lock is released.